microsoft/pg_paxos/README.md

                     hostname := '10.35.209.23',
                     port := 5432);

+The following functions are called automatically when using table replications, but may be useful for understanding the internals of pg_paxos.

 The paxos_apply_log function executes all SQL queries in the log for a given group that have not yet been executed up to and including round number max_round_num:

     SELECT * FROM paxos_apply_log(
                     current_proposer_id := 'node-a/1251',